 Start Menu -> Settings -> Update & Security -> Windows Update

 - Now click on Check for updates on the right.

-- When the scan is complete, click on Download and then Install to begin the installation.
+- Once the scan is complete, click on Download and then Install to begin the installation.

-Microsoft is slowly making the new version available to users via Windows Update, and it may take even a few weeks until you get your turn to install this update via Windows Update.
+Microsoft is slowly making the new version available to users via Windows Update, and it may take even a few weeks before you get your turn to install this update via Windows Update.

 Remove/Rollback from Windows 10 20H2

 If for some reason you do not wish to keep the installed update v20H2, you can always roll back to the previous build of the OS.
 However, this can only be performed within the next 10 days after installing the new update.

 For rolling back after 10 days, you will need to apply this trick.